Help

 Why is the name "WedCut"?

+"Wed" for the wedding; "cut" for a deliberate, finite lean-down before an event — focused, with an end date, the opposite of an open-ended diet.
 A "cut" in fitness is a focused, deliberate, time-bound period of leaning down before something specific.
-The opposite of an open-ended diet.
 We thought brides deserved a word that meant the thing they were actually trying to do.

 Getting Started